m-bock/purescript-transit/README.md

 - **Automatic diagram generation** - Generate state diagrams and transition tables directly from your specification
 - **Graph analysis** - Convert your state machine into a graph data structure for advanced analysis

+## About This Documentation

+All code examples in this documentation are extracted from actual, type-checked PureScript source files.
+At the top of each chapter, you'll find a link to the complete source file(s) used in that example.

 ## Installation

 ```bash